tfabris/BlueGigaEmpeg/README.md

 Compile and upload the latest version of BlueGigaEmpeg.ino to the Arduino
 ------------------------------------------------------------------------------
-Note: If you obtained the Arduino board from Tony Fabris, then this step has already been done for you.
-If you obtained the Arduino board directly yourself, or if you want to make your own custom modifications to the code, then you will need to do the prior step of modifying the Arduino compiler, and then you can upload the new software to the Arduino.

 Uploading code to the Arduino may be done with the BlueGigaEmpeg module fully assembled.
 However do not plug the BlueGigaEmpeg module into the empeg Car tuner connector until after the I2S modification has been completed, as